Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 I also grab a roll of Busan-style gimbap while I’m getting fishcakes.

 It’s smaller than the usual kind, typically just rice, yellow pickled radish, and maybe one or two simple veggies.
-No frills, just a perfect little snack to eat on the go.

-I also never skip ssiat hotteok from the traditional market.
 These crispy pancakes oozing with melted sugar and sunflower seeds are an iconic Busan treat.

 Street vendor frying ssiat hotteok, a Korean stuffed pancake with seeds and nuts, near Haeundae Beach.